From Excellent Advise for Living – Kevin Kelly

 - tommy john travel briefs (1), icebreaker anatomica briefs (1)

-- icebreaker anatomica merino tee-shirts
+- icebreaker anatomica merino tee-shirt

 - arcteryx cormac hoodie